VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 *King Thordan* is now targetable and will cast **Ancient Quaga**, remember that his damages are buffed so mitigate accordingly.
 Followed by **Heavenly Heel** into triple **Ascalon's Might**, swap Tanks to cover the busters (only Warrior can Holmgang this series of buster due to the low cooldown).
 He will summon his Knights once again and cast **Death of the Heavens**.

-<a id="SDeathOfTheHeavens">*Sir Gerrique* will appear at a random cardinal and his position will be considered as North for the rest of the phase.
+<a id="SDeathOfTheHeavens">*Sir Gerrique*</a> will appear at a random cardinal and his position will be considered as North for the rest of the phase.
 Split in two groups of 4, Tanks/Healers East and DPS West, then 4 random players will get a <span class="speDebuff">Doom</span> debuff.
 Then based on the number of <span class="speDebuff">Doom</span> on each side, assume these positions:
 + 2/2: A <span class="speDebuff">Doom</span> DPS swap with a non-doom Tank/Healer to have a 3/1 pattern.
 + 3/1:
   + Side with 3 <span class="speDebuff">Doom</span>: The player without the debuff stands at the East/West cardinal along the edge.
-The 3 players with
-<span class="speDebuff">Doom</span> stand at the North and South intercardinal along the edge and the East/West cardinal on the stone ring.
+The 3 players with <span class="speDebuff">Doom</span> stand at the North and South intercardinal along the edge and the East/West cardinal on the stone ring.
   + Side with 1 <span class="speDebuff">Doom</span>: The 3 players without the debuff stand at the East/West cardinal and North and South intercardinal along the edge.
-The player with
-<span class="speDebuff">Doom</span> stands at the East/West cardinal on the stone ring.
+The player with <span class="speDebuff">Doom</span> stands at the East/West cardinal on the stone ring.

 Example of a 3/1 pattern:
 <img class="soloImg" src="{{ page.imagePath | append: "doom.jpg" }}">